Waxwing

 Waxwing is the story of an extraordinary day in a young birdwatcher’s life that is charged with both magic and fear.
 Set in the curious beauty of the wilderness that exists on the boundary of city and country and on the cusp of Winter and Spring.
 It explores the awkward negotiations that children navigate between themselves and the adults that surround them.

 I was given a unique opportunity to work with a film director on such a powerful film.
-My challenge was to create a space that promoted the film and allowed people to be engrossed inside its beauty.
+My challenge was to create a space that promoted the film and allowed people to be engrossed in its beauty.

 Tim's universe

 I really wanted to get inside the mind of the Director/Creator of the film.
 We had a couple of drinks at various pubs and I grew to know him well.
-He reminded me of Spike Lee, so many ideas and so little time.
+He reminded me of Spike Lee, with so many ideas and so little time.
 I decided the best way to comprehend Waxwing was to place Tim at the centre of his own universe.

 Design